Raising the Flag at Ground Zero: Later use

 Michael Kessel, a Manhattan attorney, suggested to U.S. Representative Gary Ackerman that the photo be used for a stamp, and the "Heroes 2001" stamp, USA Scott #B2, was unveiled on March 11, 2002, by President George W. Bush, in a ceremony attended by Franklin, Johnson, Eisengrein, and McWilliams.
 These stamps were semipostals: they had a purchase price (45¢) higher than their postage value (34¢), with the balance given to the Federal Emergency Management Agency's relief efforts.
 A special exception was thus made to the normal requirement by the United States Postal Service that subjects of stamps be deceased.

 In December 2001, the New York City Fire Department unveiled plans for a statue based on the photograph to be placed at the Brooklyn headquarters.
 In an effort to be inclusive of all those who had been affected by the tragedy, the statue was to include black, white, and Hispanic firefighters.
 The change in ethnicity from the actual firefighters, all of whom are white, proved controversial enough that the statue was never built.

 On November 5, 2007, a 40 ft bronze monument based on the photograph called To Lift A Nation and depicting three New York firefighters raising the flag over the ruins of the World Trade Center was dedicated at the National Fallen Firefighters Memorial Park in Emmitsburg, Maryland.

-From another angle
+The flag itself, along with a copy of the photo inside the National September 11 Memorial & Museum.

+Other angles

-The picture taken by Thomas E. Franklin is not to be confused with another picture of the same event but from a different angle by Lori Grinker, a photographer from the photo agency Contact Press Images (who photographed the entire sequence), nor by Ricky Flores for The Journal News.
+Another picture of the same event was taken from a different angle by Lori Grinker, a photographer from the photo agency Contact Press Images.

+A third picture was taken by Ricky Flores for The Journal News.
 Flores also was able to get near Ground Zero on the day of the attacks, and, at around the same time that Franklin took his shot, Flores was able to get into a second story of a nearby building and capture the same scene from a different angle.